clawjelly/UVIIRV_Blender_Exporter/README.md

 ![UVIIRV_Blender_Exporter](img/UVIIRV_Blender_Exporter.PNG)

 - **Export Name:** This shows the filename formatted from the data according to the standards set out by ViridianGames.
+- **Add shape/frame suffix:** Wether the exporter adds the "_0378x04"-suffix to the object name.
 - **Export Format:** OBJ or GLTF.
 At the moment only OBJ is supported.
 - **Shape ID:** The number of the shape.
 The engine references that.
 - **Frame Number:** The frame number.
 (Shapes can have multiple frames, which represent animation, variants, etc.)